Logo-stateuniv

 Grants

-Students at American University often fund their education through grants, scholarships, and loans with more than 80 percent of all freshmen receiving financial aid.
-American University accepts grants from several states, in addition to the District of Columbia, including Vermont, Rhode Island, Pennsylvania, Massachusetts, Maryland, Maine, Delaware, and Connecticut.
+AU accepts grants from several states, in addition to the District of Columbia, including Vermont, Rhode Island, Pennsylvania, Massachusetts, Maryland, Maine, Delaware, and Connecticut.
 Students should be advised that states typically require their funds be used in-state, although some exceptions do exist.

-American University students may qualify for grants from the federal government.
+Students may qualify for grants from the federal government.
 Both the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant are available to students who demonstrate considerable financial need.

 Scholarships

-Incoming freshmen and transfer students are automatically considered for American University scholarships, including the AU Freshmen Merit Scholarship, the Presidential Scholarship, and the Leadership Scholarship.
+Incoming freshmen and transfer students are automatically considered for scholarships, including the AU Freshmen Merit Scholarship, the Presidential Scholarship, and the Leadership Scholarship.
 Recipients generally exhibit strong leadership skills and possess a strong academic record.

-American University’s Athletic Department also offers athletic scholarships to standout transfer and freshmen student athletes.
+The Athletic Department also offers athletic scholarships to standout transfer and freshmen student athletes.

 In addition, eligible students are automatically considered for a limited number of privately endowed scholarships.
 The one-time only awards generally range from $100 up to $10,000.